-I have recently taken the role at Chipping Norton School as the Head of Business Studies.
-I have worked in education for the past 19 years and have a passion for relating the theory of Business Studies to the real world of business.
+Mr S Burgess, Head of Business Studies, has worked in education for over past 20 years and has a passion for relating the theory of Business Studies to the real world of business.

 We aim to inspire our students by offering a course that is relevant to the world of work.
 Our specification is structured into two themes, taking students from how entrepreneurs start businesses (Theme 1) through to growing and global businesses (Theme 2).
 There are two equally weighted exam papers, focusing one each specification theme.